 Treated groups are significantly different from control at 5% probability level.

-DISCUSSION
+RESULTS AND DISCUSSION

 This study aimed to investigate the stress response of glucose and cholesterol levels in Labeo rohita upon exposure to three ubiquitous phthalates: DEHP, DBP, and DEP.
 The findings reveal significant alterations in both glucose and cholesterol concentrations, indicating a metabolic stress response induced by phthalate exposure.